Behavioral-Health-Network/famcare-sql-toolkit/docs/exception-reports/yere-duplicate-pwy-forms-per-enrollment.md

 ## Purpose

-Identify duplicate Pathway forms (Referral, Initial Assessment, Follow-Up, etc.) submitted for the same enrollment.
+Identify duplicate YERE Pathway forms (Referral, Initial Assessment, Follow-Up, etc.) submitted for the same enrollment.
 This query flags potential duplicates requiring manual review to determine which version should be retained.
 Non-authoritative versions should be deleted with caution.

 ## Logic Summary

-- Select completed enrollments (`PE_DATE_ACCOMPLISHED IS NOT NULL`) from `Q_YERE_PATHCLIENT_ENROLLMENTS`.
+- Select completed enrollments (`TIEDENROLLMENT IS NOT NULL`) from `Q_YERE_PATHCLIENT_ENROLLMENTS`.
 - Group by core enrollment fields and form document serial number.
 - Count distinct `PWY_FORMS_DOCSERNO` values within each group.
 - Return only groups with count greater than 1, indicating duplicate form submissions.